cforall/llheap/README.md

 * `dimension`: number of array objects
 * `elemSize`: new size of array object (smaller or larger than previous)

-**Return:** address of the aligned old or new storage with the specified new size or NULL if the resize fails.
+**Return:** address of the aligned old or new storage with the specified new size.

 #### `void * aligned_realloc( void * oaddr, size_t nalignment, size_t size )`
 equivalent to `realloc( oaddr, size )` with an alignment.